cap-js/telemetry/README.md

 # cap-js Repository Template

-Default templates for cap-js open source repositories, including LICENSE, .reuse/dep5, Code of Conduct, etc...
-All repositories on github.com/cap-js will be created based on this template.

 ## To-Do

 In case you are the maintainer of a new cap-js open source project, these are the steps to do with the template files: